This is one of my easiest, quickest cooking recipes–and they are so delicious! You can eat them for a snack or for breakfast.

 A good quality oil: olive oil, coconut oil, etc.

 Put chickpea flour into a medium-size bowl.
+Add water and whisk until smooth.
 Add remaining ingredients (except oil), and mix until well combined; batter should be somewhat loose.
 Heat one teaspoon oil in a non-stick skillet over medium heat.
 Add approximately 2 tablespoons batter to the pan, and with the back of a spoon, spread evenly into a 4–5 inch crepe.
 Cook for about 1–2 minutes on one side, then turn with a spatula and cook on the other side for another 1–2 minutes.
 Remove from pan and serve hot, warm or at room temperature.
 Serves 4.

 Health Benefits of Chickpea Flour